bravesheep/crudify-bundle/README.md

-# Bravesheep Crudify bundle
+# BsCrudifyBundle
-The crudify bundle provides an easy way to quickly get a CRUD interface (Create-Read-Update-Delete) for simple entities.
+The Bravesheep crudify bundle provides an easy way to quickly get a CRUD interface (Create-Read-Update-Delete) for simple entities.
 The bundle has several extension points and options to customize behavior.
 Most functionality can be customized quickly via the configuration.
 For a more generalized (be it more verbose) approach you should take a look at the [SonataAdminBundle][sonata_admin_bundle].
+Currently the BsCrudifyBundle only supports Doctrine ORM as a backend for retrieving data.

 ## Documentation
 Read more about the bundle here: